 What is Young Voices?

 Young Voices organise concerts for school choirs across the country and early in the school year we were assigned a date for LP to travel to the O2 in London with the rest of her choir to be a part of something that turned out to be pretty extraordinary.

-As it turned out, our school’s participation in the concert ended up being rescheduled because of the snow and I know the teachers involved worked their socks off with Young Voices to make sure we could still attend – and they managed to fit us in to the last date at the O2 just before Young Voices moved to another venue across the country.
+As it turned out, our school’s participation in the concert ended up being rescheduled because of the snow and I know the teachers involved worked their socks off with Young Voices to make sure we could still attend – and they managed to fit all the pupils and parents in to the last date of the O2 concerts just before Young Voices moved to another venue across the country.

 On the day LP went to school dressed in her Young Voices t-shirt, with a backpack full of food and the biggest smile on her face.
 She has been practicing songs for months, talking about Young Voices constantly and whenever a familiar song came on the radio she would tell us how they were taking that track to London.

 We picked Little Man up from school and drove straight to the O2, knowing that he would love to be part of his sister’s big moment too.
 We got there, picked up our tickets, went through security and waited for the show to start.

 To fit all the extra schools and audience members into the O2 they ended up using all of the private boxes and so we ended up in a box and we could see LP and the rest of her choir spread across four boxes directly opposite where we were sitting.
 In total there were just under 9000 children in the concert when we attended and you can just imagine the atmosphere created by hearing that many children sing in unison.
 It was emotional.

 The show was full of songs from every era including a Moana medley and ending with a mix of songs from the Greatest Showman.
 The children sang with Beau Dermott from Britain’s Got Talent, Sharlene Hector and Tony Hadley which is something I don’t think they will fully appreciate until they are much older.